alesdakshanin/otodom-fresh/README.md

 ## How to use
+0. Make sure docker is running on your local machine
 1. Clone the repo```git clone git@github.com:alesdokshanin/otodom-fresh.git```
 2. Update the `otodom_url.txt` with the link that fits your needs.
 You should sort by new first and set the page size to maximum available.